wordofwarning/wordofwarning.org/current/2017-spring/proto-type/index.md

 #### Venue + Booking Details
 Date: Wednesday 1 March 2017, 8pm
 <a href="http://www.thelowry.com/plan-your-visit/getting-here" target="_blank">Venue: The Lowry (Aldridge Studio)</a>, Pier 8, Salford Quays, M50 3AZ
-Tickets: Pay What You Decide on the evening — we suggest you <a href="http://www.thelowry.com/event/a-machine-theyre-secretly-building" target="_blank">book a free ticket in advance</a> to ensure you get a space; please collect by 7.45pm or it may be re-allocated.
+Tickets: Pay What You Decide on the evening — we suggest you <a href="http://www.thelowry.com/event/a-machine-theyre-secretly-building" target="_blank">book a free ticket in advance</a>: to ensure you get a space **please collect by 7.45pm** or it may be re-allocated due to huge demand + limited capacity.
 Box Office Tel: 0843 208 6000

 #### Access Information
-Age advisory: parental/guardian discretion.
-With no interval, the show lasts approximately 70 minutes.
+Age advisory: 14+ (parental/guardian discretion).
+With no interval, the show lasts approximately 1 hour.
+Features a combination of spoken text, composed sound + film.
+Proto-type can provide large-print versions of the script and touch tours in advance of the performance — please email <mailto:admin@proto-type.org> to arrange.
 For specific age + access information please email <mailto:info@habmcr.org> or call 0161 232 6086.

 #### More
 *I want you to know what's happening…*